DAVIDDAIJUNCHEN/GNLHD/README.md

 The package **GNLHD**.
 This package provides constructions for LHD, NLHD and GNLHD in R. The package  mainly includes construction for GNLHD, which is a kind of new design originated from LHD, and two types of algrorithms to optimizing GNLHDs.
 Currently, the R package can be only run on **Windows** platform.
-More details will be found in a above papers.
+More details can be found in a above papers.

 ## Installation
 You can also install the development version from Github, which provides daily build of